Skip to main content

 📞If You've Been Targeted

-If you've used fake AI legal services:
+If you have used fake AI legal services:

-6. Report to FBI IC3 (ic3.gov)
+6. Report to FTC (reportfraud.ftc.gov) and FBI IC3 (ic3.gov) - Your report contributes to federal enforcement databases

 🌍Report & Get Help